CristianH96/WhatsAppWebArchivedRemover/README.md

 How to use:

-1 - Install any script manager like Tampermonkey
+1 - Install any script manager like Tampermonkey<br />
 2 - Install de script